rmaclean/twot/README.md

 This will allow you to block a user, and all their followers.
 In addtion to the common parameters, you just need to specify the targets username without the @, using `--target` or `-t`.

-#### People you follow
+#### BlockTrain and people you follow

 People who you follow will not be blocked in the block train.

 ### Clean

 This will allow you to "force unfollow", block and unblock a person which causes them to unfollow you, your followers based on a score.
 The goal is to get rid of bots and abandoned accounts.
 You do not need to provide anything beyond the common parameters, however there is a score parameter, `--score`, to change how aggressive you want to be.

-#### People you follow
+#### Clean and people you follow

 People who you follow will not get unfollowed.

 #### Scoring Rules